Mahmoudz/awesome-topics/.github/CONTRIBUTING.md

 - Include at least 5 related concepts and don't forget to update the Table of Contents.

 #### 4. **Making Enhancements**:
-- For design changes or structural improvements, consult [@mahmoudz](https://github.com/Mahmoudz) before working on your PR.
+- For design changes or major structural improvements, please consult [@Mahmoudz](https://github.com/Mahmoudz) before working on your PR.

 ---